hanzhi713/Parametric-Roulette/Mechanism.md

 | <img src="doc/heart.gif">                  | <img src="doc/astroid.gif">                  |
 | config is available [here](doc/heart.json) | config is available [here](doc/astroid.json) |

-Currently there's no way to perfectly deal with parametric curve with three cusps because the roulette will always be broken at one cusp.
+Currently, this method cannot perfectly deal with parametric curve with odd number of cusps, because the roulette will always be broken at one cusp.

 <img src="doc/three-cusps.png" width="300px"/>